compose-spec/compose-spec/05-services.md

 ### cpu_period

-`cpu_period` allow Compose implementations to configure CPU CFS (Completely Fair Scheduler) period when platform is based on Linux kernel.
+`cpu_period` allows you to configure CPU CFS (Completely Fair Scheduler) period when platform is based on Linux kernel.

 ### cpu_quota

-`cpu_quota` allow Compose implementations to configure CPU CFS (Completely Fair Scheduler) quota when platform is based on Linux kernel.
+`cpu_quota` allows you to configure CPU CFS (Completely Fair Scheduler) quota when platform is based on Linux kernel.

 ### cpu_rt_runtime